Why join the Virtual Adventure?

 Here is some brief information to send out to parents to notify them about your class participation in the program, along with the website link so they can find out more details and notify you if they have any concerns about their child taking part.

+Please note your child may be supplied a basic device to track their steps and / or time being active.
 It is not a requirement to use the device to participate, so if this is not appropriate for your child, please let me know.

 For more about the event and how you can support your child and get involved please go to www.youngandhealthy.org.nz".